Trekking in the Colombian Andes

 Accommodation: Hotel La Opera (private room with bathroom)

-Meals: Breakfast and lunch or dinner
+Meals: Breakfast, lunch or dinner

 Hike: 6 kmDay 4: Bogotá - Santa Rosa de Cabal and Coffee Tour